stellarlin/PA1/README.md

 # prykhsof PA1
-This repository is used as an archive of files that I need during my PA1/PA2 course at the CVUT in 2022/2023
+This repository is used as an archive of files that I need during my PA1/PA2 course at the CVUT in 2022/2023 and 2023/2024

 Press F to pay respect